-• Policy LU-48.
-Pursue partnerships with area colleges and universities to support workforce development, business creation and innovation, and retention of youth and young professionals.

-Policy LU-49.
-Ensure institutional campuses are compatible with their surrounding neighborhoods by managing parking demand and supply, maintaining institution-owned housing stock, minimizing traffic congestion, and providing for safe pedestrian and bicycle access.

-• Policy LU-50.
-Encourage the redevelopment of surface parking lots within the Capitol Area to projects that contribute to the public realm.
+- Policy LU-48.
+Pursue partnerships with area colleges and universities that strengthen connections to the community and adjacent neighborhoods to support workforce development, business creation and innovation, and retention of youth and young professionals. - Policy LU-49.
+Ensure institutional campuses are compatible with their surrounding neighborhoods by managing parking demand and supply, maintaining institution-owned housing stock, minimizing traffic congestion, and providing for safe pedestrian and bicycle access. - Policy LU-50.
+Encourage the redevelopment of surface parking lots within the Capitol Area to projects that contribute to the tax base and public realm.